 Engineering ACEs

-UA’s College of Engineering created the ACEs, a student ambassador program, in 1996 to promote professionalism and enthusiasm for the College.
+UA’s Lee J. Styslinger Jr. College of Engineering created the ACEs, a student ambassador program, in 1996 to promote professionalism and enthusiasm for the College.

 Welcome

-As president of the Ambassadors of the College of Engineering, I want to thank you for taking the time to learn more about our organization.
-Our ACEs proudly represent the College by leading campus tours, supporting recruitment events and engaging with alumni, faculty and industry leaders.
+As President of the Ambassadors of the Lee J. Styslinger Jr. College of Engineering, I sincerely thank you for taking the time to learn more about our organization at the University of Alabama.
+Our ambassadors proudly and professionally represent the College by leading campus tours, supporting recruitment initiatives, participating in student outreach, and engaging with alumni, faculty, and industry leaders.

-If you plan a campus visit, we look forward to welcoming you and sharing what makes the College of Engineering a dynamic and transformative place.
-If you are a student considering The University of Alabama’s College of Engineering, please do not hesitate to contact me or any of our ACEs.
-We are always happy to help answer any questions and share our experiences.
+If you plan to visit campus, we look forward to welcoming you to Lee J. Styslinger Jr. College of Engineering and sharing what makes this College a focal point for dynamic and transformative engineering experiences.
+If you are a student considering the University of Alabama’s Lee J. Styslinger Jr. College of Engineering, please do not hesitate to contact me or any of our ambassadors.
+We are always happy to help answer any questions you may have.

 Leaders